 Account Number

 The platform creates a unique account number for each new customer.
-You can override this with your own number, but remember — each account number must be unique.
+You can override this with your own number, but every account number must be unique.

 Billing Cycle